Jackbar21/3D_Image_Linear_Transformer/README.md

 They are defined as follows:

-#### 1.)
-GraphicalObject - An abstract class that represents graphical objects (such as vertices and polygons) that can be transformed using a matrix.
+**GraphicalObject** - An abstract class that represents graphical objects (such as vertices and polygons) that can be transformed using a matrix.